shawnw/useful_sqlite_extensions/docs/string_funcs.md

 * GCSUBSTR(string, start)

-The `GCSUBSTR(string, start, len)` function returns a substring of input `string` that begins with the `start`-th [extended grapheme cluster] and which is `len` clusters long.
+The `GCSUBSTR(string, start, len)` function returns a substring of input `string` that begins with the `start`-th extended grapheme cluster and which is `len` clusters long.
 If `len` is omitted then `GCSUBSTR(string, start)` returns all clusters through the end of the string beginning with the `start`-th.
 The left-most cluster of `string` is number 1.

 Normalization
 -------------

-Functions for normalizing Unicode text, and concatentation (Since naive concatenation of two normalized Unicode strings can produce a non-normalized string.
+Functions for normalizing Unicode text, and normalized concatentation (Since naive joining of two normalized Unicode strings can produce a non-normalized string.
 Yay Unicode!).

 To-Do: Aggregate versions?